mrjackyliang/homebridge-adt-pulse/README.md

 - Abnormal temperatures are represented as __100°C__.

 ## Support for HOOBS
 Please note that HOOBS may use an outdated configuration UI.
-This issue that was reported by me, remains unresolved by the HOOBS team.
+This issue that I reported, remains unresolved by the HOOBS team.
 For additional details, refer to this [GitHub issue](https://github.com/hoobs-org/HOOBS/issues/1873).

 In the interim, HOOBS users should manually configure the plugin using the [sample configuration](#configuration) provided above.
 For those technically inclined, consider replacing the HOOBS software with [Homebridge](https://github.com/homebridge/homebridge/wiki).